-Joanna is a Venezuelan-American comedian, writer and actor who gained popularity through her productions on Univision's bilingual digital platform "Flama".
+Joanna is a Venezuelan-American comedian, writer and actor who gained popularity through her videos on the digital platform "Flama".
 Her viral creations have garnered over 40 million views and have been featured in places like CNN, The Huffington Post, BuzzFeed, NPR and the BBC.
 Her biweekly show "Joanna Rants" has collectively reached over 15 million views and has garnered an international fan club (as well as club that claims she looks like British explorer Bear Grylls).
 From explaining different Spanish accents to comparing U.S and Latin American politics, her work attempts to bridge bicultural gaps with universal humor.
 Joanna continues to create content on her YouTube channel www.youtube.com/joannahausmann and she won "Best Comedian" and "Creator of the Year" in Hispanicize's 2016 Tecla awards.

-Joanna is a correspondent on Netflix's series "Bill Nye Saves The World" which premiered April 21st and was named the shows "unlikely science star" by Inverse Magazine.
+Hausmann is a correspondent on Netflix's series "Bill Nye Saves The World" which premiered April 21st and was named the shows "unlikely science star" by Inverse Magazine.
 Season two is currently in production.

 She is also a house performer at the Upright Citizens Brigade Theater (UCB) in New York with her team "Pretty Boys."

 Although born in the small town of Royal Leamington Spa in England, Joanna and her family are wholeheartedly from Caracas, Venezuela.
 Having moved around quite a bit during her childhood, she graduated from Caracas' American International School, ECA, in 2007.